thesarahcassidy/glance/README.md

 # glance
-Quick glance at gender breakdown on LinkedIn company pages
+glance is a Chrome extension which estimates the gender breakdown in an employee list.